What is Robusta Coffee (All you need to know!)

 Why is Robusta cheaper?

-Robusta coffee tends to be cheaper than Arabica because it’s easier and cheaper to cultivate.
+Robusta coffee is cheaper than Arabica because it’s easier and cheaper to cultivate.
 They yield more coffee per plant, making it a cost-effective choice for many coffee producers.
 Plus, Robusta beans lack the complex flavors and sweetness that allow Arabica to command premium pricing.

 Is Nescafe Robusta?